 - Soil and Erosion Control Plans – Similar to stormwater, these are imposed by the township or an agricultural engineer to indicate how the soil must be moved and graded off to finish the project, as well as the requirements in which we must avoid soil erosion and runoff.
 This is not an obstacle that can be avoided, but is usually a minimal expense.
 Each situation is different since it’s based on the locality in which you build, and once we confirm that cost for improvement it will be accounted for to be a part of your total home expenses and mortgage.

 - Driveway –How long will your driveway need to be?
-Greth Homes includes a driveway from a street or road typically 10ft wide by 75ft deep maximum.
+Greth Homes includes a driveway from a street or road typically 10ft wide by 100ft deep.
 If you need a longer driveway, you would simply pay for the additional length of excavation, stone, and asphalt to have it extended.
 If you elect a home design that has a side entry garage you will have more paving included, as well as a 10 x 12 turnaround off of the rear of your driveway.